 We are going to set up a Personal Account in this guide.
 Most people start with it.

-How to set up a PayPal account in Kenya
+How to open a PayPal account in Kenya

-Now that you know what PayPal is all about, let us go ahead and create PayPal Account in Kenya online.
+Now that you know what PayPal is all about, let us open a PayPal account in Kenya online.

 Step 1 – Visit the PayPal website.